jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 ### AvOrganizationsApi

-Service that allows you to get user's organizations.
+Service that allows you to get the user's organizations.

 #### `queryOrganizations(user, config)`